ezeoleaf/awesome-golang-repositories/README.md

 [go-activiti-rest](https://github.com/jumpjumpbean/go-activiti-rest): Go client for Activiti v6.x rest api
 [go-colproximate](https://github.com/axiom/go-colproximate): Convert colors to one in a given color palette, e.g. XTerm 256
 [go-wkhtmltopdf](https://github.com/SebastiaanKlippert/go-wkhtmltopdf): Golang commandline wrapper for wkhtmltopdf
 [sudoku-solver](https://github.com/pirobtumen/sudoku-solver): Solve sudokus in Go/C++ using backtracking.
+[gorouter](https://github.com/xujiajun/gorouter): xujiajun/gorouter is a simple and fast HTTP router for Go.
+It is easy to build RESTful APIs and your web framework.